patferguson/solitaire-react/README.md

 To install dependencies, run `cd server/ && bundle install && cd ../client && yarn install && cd ../`

+Use `rake secret` to generate the `secret_key_base` values for `development` and `test` in `server/config/secrets.yml`.
+This file is in the .gitignore for the project so you will have to do this for each new clone of the repository.

 ## Running the project
 Foreman is used to synchronise the execution of the Rails and React Webpack servers.